edwindj/cspa_rest/README.md

 ```
 sudo docker run -d -p8080:8080 edwindj/cspa-rest
 ```
 This will start a docker container that exposes port 8080 to the OS.
+The docker image is automatically build from the `vagrant/Dockerfile`.

 ### Complete install